2025, chamber, musical works, news

 Platonic ID (Amsterdam: Attacca Productions, 2007) is the first full-length portrait CD of Rozalie Hirs (*1965) with instrumental works: works for solo instruments (violin, piano, percussion) and for ensemble.
 The works for ensemble were commissioned by Asko|Schönberg, formerly known as Asko Ensemble.
 All works were financially supported by Netherlands Performing Arts Fund.

-2003, calendar, musical works
+2003, calendar, multidisciplinary, musical works, solo

 logos digital (2003)